Mike Langton

 Mike Langton (born June 10, 1949) is an American politician.
 He served as a Democratic member for the 15th district of the Florida House of Representatives.

 Life and career

 Langton was born in Bronx, New York.
 He attended Florida Atlantic University.

-In 1986, Langton was elected to represent the 15th district of the Florida House of Representatives, succeeding Steve Pajcic.
-He served until 1992, when he was succeeded by Willye Dennis.
+In 1985, after State Representative Steve Pajcic resigned from the State House to focus on his gubernatorial campaign, Langton was elected to succeed him in a special election in the 15th district of the Florida House of Representatives.
+He served until 1992, when he declined to seek another term after his district was merged with Republican Stephen Wise's district.
+He was succeeded in the 15th district by Willye Dennis.